Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

-# ULSM Lab Barcode Management Utility:
+# ULSM Lab Barcode Management Utility

-A lightweight Java application designed to generate, decode, and manage laboratory sample barcode information in a structured and reliable manner. so, management become easy and also record can be digital and online.
+A compact Java application that simplifies the generation, decoding, and management of laboratory sample barcodes.
+The utility helps laboratories maintain organized digital records and makes sample tracking more efficient.

-## Introduction:
+## Overview

-This project serves as a foundation for laboratory barcode processing by allowing users to:
+This project provides a simple foundation for barcode handling in laboratory environments.
+It enables users to:

-* Generate barcode strings from laboratory sample information.
+* Generate barcode values from laboratory sample information.
-* Decode barcode values back into meaningful records.
+* Decode barcode data back into readable sample details.
-* Store and retrieve sample records during runtime.
+* Store and access sample records during application runtime.
-* Perform validation checks before processing data.
+* Validate input before barcode processing takes place.

-## Core Capabilities:
+## Main Features

-* Base64 URL-safe barcode generation and decoding.
+* URL-safe Base64 barcode encoding and decoding.
-* Validation of patient identifiers, sample identifiers, and test codes.
+* Validation for patient IDs, sample IDs, and laboratory test codes.
-* Runtime repository for managing sample records.
+* In-memory repository for temporary sample record management.
-* Simple command-line interface for demonstration and testing.
+* Lightweight command-line interface for testing and demonstrations.
-* Maven build configuration with JUnit testing support.
+* Maven-based project with JUnit 5 test support.

-## Technologies Used:
+## Technology Stack

 * Java 17
 * Apache Maven 3.9+
 * JUnit 5

-### Prerequisites:
+## Requirements

+Before running the application, ensure you have:

 * Java Development Kit (JDK) 17
-* Maven 3.9 or newer
+* Apache Maven 3.9 or later

-### Getting Started:
+## Build and Test

 Clone the repository and execute: